Edouard-Legoupil/unhcrdatapackage/README.md

 ## Contribution are welcome

-Contribution - specifically creation of new vgnettes are welcome - please fork and submit pull request.
+Contribution - specifically creation of new vignettes for the chart library are welcome - please [fork](https://github.com/unhcr/unhcrdatapackage) and submit pull request.

 ```{r}
 pkgdown::build_site()